 The limits on the established fishery for Dissostichus spp. in Subarea 48.4 are defined in Conservation Measure 41-03.

 Figure 1: Location of the area of directed fishing in Subarea 48.4.
+Coastlines and ice shelves: UK Polar Data Centre/BAS and Natural Earth.
+Bathymetry: GEBCO.
+Projection: EPSG 6932 (rotated).

 1.3.
 Active vessels